When We Say Promote Safety, What Are We Actually Promoting

-Show Commitment to Having Employees Be Part of SMS
+Show Commitment to Have Employees Be Part of SMS

 First and foremost, promoting your safety program is done through safety management’s actions.
 As the saying goes, actions speak louder than words.
-No amount of incentives, posters, and other efforts will ameliorate management is who is uninterested in having employees involved in:
+No amount of incentives, posters, and other efforts will ameliorate management which is uninterested in having employees involved in:

 - The change management process;